How to translate recursive code to Dhall¶

 JSON

-The general algorithm for translating recursive code to non-recursive code is known as Boehm Berarducci encoding and based off of this paper:
+The general algorithm for translating recursive code to non-recursive code is known as the Boehm-Berarducci encoding and is shown in this paper:

 This guide doesn’t explain the full algorithm due to the amount of detail involved, but if you are interested you can read the above paper.